jacksund/simmate/docs/getting_started/access_the_database/access_thirdparty_data.md

 from simmate.database.third_parties import JarvisStructure
 ```

-`table` from the previous section and the `MITRelaxation` class here are the exact same class.
+`table` from the previous section (on accessing workflow data) and the `StaticEnergy` class here are the exact same class/table.
 These are just different ways of loading it.
 While loading a workflow sets up a database connection for us, we have the do that step manually here (with `from simmate.database import connect`).

+!!! warning
     When loading database tables directly from the `simmate.database` module, the most common error is forgetting to connect to your database.
 So don't forget to include `from simmate.database import connect`!

 ----------------------------------------------------------------------